Thor (Marvel Cinematic Universe)

+Thor is a central figure of the MCU, having appeared in nine films as of 2024.
+Thor's characterization and early films received mixed reception, however his storyline following Thor: Ragnarok (2017) was received much more favorably, with that film often being credited as revitalizing the character and his arc.

-Alternate versions of the character appear in the animated series What If...?
+Alternate versions of Thor appear in the animated series What If...?
 (2021), with Hemsworth reprising the role.
-One version in particular, which depicts an alternate Thor who was raised without Loki and is recruited into the Guardians of the Multiverse by the Watcher in the battle against an alternate version of Ultron.
+One version in particular, which depicts an alternate Thor raised without Loki who is recruited into the Guardians of the Multiverse by the Watcher in the battle against an alternate version of Ultron.